 Trying to make sure that you have everything you need for the day can be tedious when heading into the park.
 You want to bring things for every scenario but not be weighed down in the process.
 In these cases, many things can be left behind or left in the stroller just in case.
 We have been many times and there are certain things that are must carry items at Disney to make the day easier.
 These are pretty universal across all parks and not isolated to only Disney World.
 This is only a small segment of our actual packing list for Disney.

 ** Affiliate links are present on this page, what this means is that if you buy any of these products then I get a small commission but at no added cost to you!
 This helps to keep the website up and running**

 We will start at 5 and countdown to the most important item that I always carry with me.
 To some extent, items are very individualized.

-This one may not be applicable to everyone that is why it is listed at #5.
+This one may not be applicable to everyone which is why it is listed at #5.
 Unfortunately, you never know if you are going to get stuck somewhere or on a ride.
-I recommend carrying your day time medication or as needed medications on you.
-Sometimes situations pop up where you may need medication, either prescription or over the counter (OTC).
+I recommend carrying your daytime medication or as-needed medications on you.
+Sometimes situations pop up where you may need medication, either prescription or over-the-counter (OTC).
 If you are lactose intolerant, then it’s good to always be prepared and carry Lactaid.
 If you are prone to getting headaches or migraines, then it may be a good idea to carry ibuprofen or Tylenol (whatever you normally take).
 This may not apply to everyone but for those that it does, it is a good idea to carry them.